ejovo13/libejovo/README.md

 ## TEST

 Tests can be run with `ctest` or `make test` while in the build directory.
+The tests verify that the functions declared in `ejovo_string` are working properly.

 # Exercise 1
 The function `reverse` recursively prints the last digit of a passed integer to stdout.
 If the number is negative the negative sign will only be printed once.